JoseDRomano/CarSync/README.md

 ## Car Fleet Management System: Java and JDBC Project Overview

+The car fleet management system is a robust Java and JDBC application designed to streamline the management of vehicle fleets.
+With a focus on backend development and database integration, the system ensures efficient data handling and user authentication while providing essential functionalities such as car attributes management, ticket tracking, and automated notifications.
+Powered by MariaDB and featuring a simplistic JavaFX frontend, the project emphasizes security, usability, and scalability in managing fleet operations effectively.

 ### Backend Development:
 1. **User Authentication and Authorization:**
    - Stored user credentials in the database (MariaDB).